trytoolchest/lug/docs/docs/getting-started/using-files.md

 # Using files

-## Using files locally with Docker images
+## Accessing files locally

 When running a function with Lug locally, the Python function's file access doesn't change.
-You can skip this section!
+If you aren't using Docker Sidecar, you can skip this section!

-If you're using a sidecar Docker container, Lug mounts your system's file system at `/lug` inside the container.

-By default, Lug mounts the current working directory to `/lug`.
-You can change this with the `mount` parameter.

-!!! tip "Lug's `mount` is a Docker mount point"

-    Lug's `mount` is a Docker mount point.
-This means that Docker must have permission to access the mount point.
-Some environments, like Docker Desktop on macOS, require explicitly adding permissions for non-user files – even if you're running as `root`.

-This snippet grants mounts the root directory, but then uses a relative path to access a file one directory above the current working directory:
+If you are running a Docker Sidecar function locally, the access to your system's file system is a bit different.
+The files in your system can be accessed inside the Docker container through the `/lug` directory.
+You can change the root directory that's attached to the container with the `mount` parameter.

+Here's an example that accesses the root directory of the host file system from inside the Docker container:

 ```python
 import lug